 The UK is the third largest e-commerce market, with £133 billion in annual online sales.

-APT describes the UK environment as “favourable”, with the UK market having very similar behaviours to the United States and Australia.
+Afterpay describes the UK environment as “favourable”.
+And the UK market has very similar behaviours to the United States and Australia.

 Since the successful launch into the US, we have confidence in Afterpay’s ability to break into the UK market.

 We can expect the Afterpay share price to rally even higher in the medium term, once they establish a foothold in the UK.

 Regulators Pose A Threat But Development Has Been Positive

 Afterpay’s internal controls have been in question of late.
 This put a lot of down pressure on the APT share price when it was first announced.

 A press release from governance firm Ownership Matters outlined that underaged customers can buy alcohol using the platform.